10 Jan The Clemson Tigers Show Us How to Respond

 Congratulations to the 2016 College Football Champion, Clemson Tigers.

-Last year, the Clemson Tigers came within just 6 points of winning the national championship, but lost in the championship game to the Alabama Crimson Tide.
+January 11, 2016, the Clemson Tigers came within just 6 points of winning the national championship but lost in the championship game to the Alabama Crimson Tide.
 They were so close, yet so far.
 Imagine being that close and then having to get back up for another run at the title?
 Well, that’s exactly what Clemson did.

 How would you respond?